AndreWohnsland/CocktailBerry/docs/installation.md

 pip install -r requirements.txt
 ```

 to get all requirements.
-Optionally, you can install the single needed dependenicies:
+Optionally, you can install the single needed dependencies:

 - PyQt5, requests, pyyaml, GitPython, typer, pyfiglet